Republican wins tied Virginia House race after random drawing

 "This has never been done before for the longest-running, oldest legislative body in the New World," Wheeler said.

-If Simonds had won, the House would be split 50-50 and the parties would have had to enter a power-sharing agreement to determine the Speaker, committee chairs, and other issues.
+If Simonds had won, the House would have been split 50-50 and the parties would have had to enter a power-sharing agreement to determine the speaker, committee chairs and other issues.

+Simonds, speaking to reporters after the drawing, refused to concede and left the door open to a second recount, as permitted under state law.
+She noted that she had offered Yancey a deal in which both candidates would accept the outcome of the lottery as final, but Yancey did not accept.

+"Therefore, for me, all options are still on the table," she said.

 The race attracted limited attention before Election Day, but an overtime battle that took more turns than the James River made national headlines.

-At various moments, both candidates have been declared the apparent winner, and House Republicans even conceded the race at one point.
-However, a previously uncounted ballot for Yancey tied up the race 11,607 votes to 11,607 votes.
+At various moments, each candidate had been declared the apparent winner, and House Republicans even conceded the race at one point.
+However, a previously uncounted ballot for Yancey tied up the race, 11,607 votes to 11,607 votes.